Ortus-Solutions/commandbox/readme.md

 I THANK GOD FOR HIS WISDOM FOR THIS PROJECT

 ## Community and Support
 Join us in our Ortus Community and become a valuable member of this project [Commandbox CLI](https://community.ortussolutions.com/c/communities/commandbox/14).
-We will looking forward to hearing from you!!
+We are looking forward to hearing from you!